Robert M. Bernstein, M.D. and William R. Rassman, M.D., New York, NY

 Hair Transplant Forum International 2001; 11(1): 1, 11-13.

-In a collaborative effort in 1998, twenty-one hair restoration surgeons in the ISHRS attempted to “Standardize the Classification and Description of Follicular Unit Transplantation and Mini-Micrografting Techniques.”
+In a collaborative effort in 1998, twenty-one hair restoration surgeons in the ISHRS attempted to “Standardize the Classification and Description of Follicular Unit Transplantation and Mini-Micrografting Techniques.” ((Bernstein RM, Rassman WR, Seager D, Shapiro R, et al.: Standardizing the classification and description of follicular unit transplantation and mini-micrografting techniques.
+Dermatologic Surgery 24:957-963, 1998.))
 It has been the opinion of many physicians who perform Follicular Unit Transplantation exclusively in their practices, that strict definitions of FUT are essential, both to compare different techniques and to enable physicians to clearly communicate with their patients and with each other.
 However, some feel that strict definitions of Follicular Unit Transplantation are unnecessary, especially with respect to the requirements for single-strip harvesting and stereo-microscopic dissection.

 In order to test the validity of the argument that the techniques of single-strip harvesting and stereo-microscopic dissection are essential aspects of Follicular Unit Transplantation, a retrospective study was conducted to examine the effectiveness of obtaining follicular units using different methods of harvesting and dissection in patients undergoing their first hair transplantation procedure.